 This is the black stuff that you can easily obtain from your local Home Depot or Lowe’s in the plumbing section or on Amazon delivered straight to your door for a pretty good price.
 Right now at Ruby Hooping, we are using three different variations of PE tubing.

 Beginner Hoops: We make all of our beginner hula hoops out of 3/4″ 100 psi PE tubing.
 3/4″ is the inner diameter of the tubing itself.
 The 100 psi is the pressure rating–it describes the thickness of the walls of the tubing, so the higher the rating, the heavier it is.
 100 psi is an excellent weight for beginners.

-Exercise Hoops: We also use 3/4″ PE tubing for our exercise hoops, but we use 160psi which is a bit heavier than the 100psi we use for the beginner hoops.
-We also use a wider 1″ cloth grip tape on them for a little extra weight.
+Exercise Hoops: We also use 3/4″ PE tubing for our exercise hoops, but we also use a wider 1″ cloth grip tape on them for a little extra weight.
 This is to specifically meet the demand of our customers who want a particularly heavy hoop to exercise with!
 It should be noted that all hula hooping is good exercise, whether you decide to go with a weighted hoop or not.

 Child Hoops: For these, we use a skinnier PE tubing.
 It has a 1/2″ inner diameter, which equates to about the size of your thumb.
 This is a nice medium weight for child hoops as well as intermediate hoopers who want a lighter weight hoop than the 3/4″ inner diameter PE, but don’t feel ready to use the lightweight HDPE tubing, which we’ll tell you about next.